How to Build Scalable APIs: Architecture Patterns for High-Traffic Apps

 Caching Strategies

-Caching at multiple layers β API Gateway, edge/CDN, and service dashboards β reduces pressure on backend systems.
-Tools like Redis or Memcached can accelerate data retrieval and lower latency.
+Caching at multiple layers β API Gateway, edge/CDN, and service layers β reduces pressure on backend systems.
+Performance tuning techniques from web performance optimization best practices also apply to API ecosystems.

 Rate Limiting and Throttling

 Prevent abuse and protect backend services by implementing rate limits per client or API key.
-Techniques like token bucket and sliding window help maintain throughput under intense load.
+Secure implementation patterns are explored in building secure REST APIs with auth and rate limiting.

 Monitoring and Observability